 Strategic Planning Toolkit for Local Economic Development

-This toolkit can help communities or groups who:
+It can help communities who:

 - Have never developed, or have an outdated strategic plan